Patent Guide: II. CONCEPTION AND FIRST MEETING WITH ATTORNEY

 Conceiving of Your Technology to be Patented

-The first thing you need to do is understand what you want to patent.
-If you have a concept, so long as you can reasonably make it work by hiring the right people to develop it, we're ready to get started.
-An inventor, according to the U.S. Patent Office, is someone who conceives of an invention.
-"Reduction to practice" is also important, but this can be "constructive" or "actual."
-We won't delve further into this here.
+What's your idea?
+What do you want to patent?
+If you have a concept, you can get a patent - even if you haven't made it yet.
+It might be better if you have for obvious reasons, but as you can reasonably make it work by hiring the right people to develop it, we're ready to get started.
+An inventor, according to the U.S. Patent Office, is someone who "conceives" of an invention.
+Actual use of a patent is not required.

 What to Bring to Your First Meeting

-In our RFID bingo ball example, the inventor, Mr. Erickson, brought us some actual bingo balls with transmitters inside along with a computer software program to read the correct number and print it on a lottery board on the screen of his laptop.
-One doesn't have to go this far, but when your patent attorney can play with your concept, they are sure to understand it and be able to ask the best questions.
+In this patent guide, we'll take you through our RFID bingo ball patent - think of it as EZ-Pass meets the game of bingo.
+The inventor, Mr. Erickson, brought us some actual bingo balls with transmitters inside along with a computer software program to read the correct number and print it on a lottery board on the screen of his laptop.
+You can bet that when we saw it and got to play with it, we had a good understanding of the concept.

 How Our Firm Works